JuheonYi/VESPCN-tensorflow/README.md

-# VESPCN-TensorFlow (Recently I have restarted updating the codes, and will be done in a few days)
+# VESPCN-TensorFlow (Recently I have restarted updating the codes, and will be done in a few days.
+For one who want the old version codes, please browe the branch before my recent commits)

-TensorFlow implementation of EPSCN [1]/VESPCN [2] (ongoing)
+TensorFlow implementation of ESPCN [1]/VESPCN [2] (ongoing)

 ## **How to run the code**
 1. ESPCN-main.ipynb (will update main.py soon)